-The discussion will be conducted under the coordination of the Chair of the Investment Committee and with the support of the investment manager(s) involved in the implementation of the ESG investment strategies and the management of the Investment Products under Art.
+The discussion will be conducted under the coordination of the Chair of the Investment Committee and with the support of the Delegated Investment Manager(s) involved in the implementation of the ESG investment strategies and the management of the Investment Products under Art.
 8 SFDR.

-7.3.
-INVESTMENT MANAGERS

-The Head of Investment is responsible to oversee the actual and correct implementation of the investment policies, consistently with the ESG investment approach defined in the present Policy.
+6.3.
+CHIEF EXECUTIVE OFFICER The Chief Executive Officer ("CEO") has an overall responsibility for implementation of this Policy.
+He/she is responsible for overseeing the actual and correct implementation of the investment policies by the Delegated Investment Managers, consistently with the ESG investment approach defined in the present Policy.